Looking for the best things to do on Zakynthos Island? I have created the perfect Zakynthos travel guide to help you

 How many days do you need in Zakynthos?

 If you like doing things fast then 4 days is probably enough.
-But if you are like me, savoring a new place, exploring all the time, the beaches, the coves, caves, villages, museums, and monasteries, then I would advise you for at least 7-8 full days on the island.
+But if you are like me, savoring a new place, exploring all the time, the beaches, the coves, caves, villages, museums, and monasteries, then I would advise you to stay for at least 7-8 full days on the island.

 Where to Stay in Zakynthos

 Astarte Villas – Istar Villa with Tennis Court.
 Located in a green area just 10/15 minutes far from Zakynthos town or Laganas, this is an amazing 4 bedrooms villa, great for a group of up to 8 persons.

 Strofilia Stone Residences, is perfect for a family as it has a children’s playground and BBQ facilities, and is just 50 m from Climati Beach.
 The stone-built property offers self-catering accommodation with a balcony overlooking the Ionian Sea.
 What I love about it, is its large garden full of olive trees❤️.